 8. The H-SMF shall trigger EAP Authentication to obtain authorization from an external DN-AAA server.
 If there is no existing N4 session, the H-SMF selects a UPF and establishes an N4 Session with it.
 The H-SMF notifies the DN-AAA server with the GPSI, if available, and the IP address(es) of the UE allocated to the PDU Session if the PDU session is of IP PDU type or the MAC address if the PDU session is of Ethernet PDU type.

-9. The H-SMF shall send an EAP Request/Identity message to the UE.
+9. The H-SMF may send an EAP Request/Identity message to the UE.

-10. The UE shall send an EAP Response/Identity message contained within the SM PDU DN Request Container of a NAS message.
-The SM PDU DN Request Container includes its DN-specific identity complying with Network Access Identifier (NAI) format and PDU session ID.
+10. The UE may send an EAP Response/Identity message contained within a NAS message.
+The DN-specific identity shall comply with Network Access Identifier (NAI) format.

-To avoid the additional round-trip in steps 9 and 10, the secondary authentication identity may be sent by the UE in step 4.
+To avoid the additional round-trip in steps 9 and 10, the secondary authentication DN-specific identity may be sent by the UE in step 4.
+In this case, H-SMF forms an EAP Response/Identity message that contains the identity.

 11. If there is no existing N4 session, the H-SMF selects a UPF and establishes an N4 Session with it.

-The SM PDU DN Request Container, if provided by the UE, is forwarded to the UPF.
-The H-SMF identifies the DN AAA server based on the SM PDU DN Request Container provided by the UE and on local configuration.
+12. The DN-specific identity , if provided by the UE, is forwarded to the UPF.
+The H-SMF identifies the DN AAA server based on the DN-specific identity provided by the UE and on local configuration

-12. The UPF shall forward the SM PDU DN Request Container containing EAP Response/Identity message to the DN AAA Server.
+The UPF shall forward the DN-specific identity within an EAP Response/Identity message to the DN AAA Server.

-13. The DN AAA server and the UE shall exchange EAP messages, as required by the EAP method, contained in the SM PDU DN Request Containers.
+13. The DN AAA server and the UE shall exchange EAP messages, as required by the EAP method.
 In addition, it may send additional authorization information as defined in TS 23.501 clause 5.6.6.

 14. After the successful completion of the authentication procedure, DN AAA server shall send EAP Success message to the H-SMF.